Specter of trade war after US tariffs on EU, Mexico, Canada

 Ross criticized the EU for its tough negotiating position.
 But German Economy Minister Peter Altmaier insisted the Europeans were ready to negotiate special trade arrangements, notably for liquefied natural gas and industrial goods, including cars.

 Cook reported from Brussels.
-Associated Press writers Angela Charlton and Alex Turnbull in Paris, Paul Wiseman, Jill Colvin and Kevin Freking in Washington, Raf Casert in Brussels, Christopher Sherman in Mexico City and Barry Hatton in Lisbon, Portugal, contributed to this report.
+Associated Press writers Angela Charlton and Alex Turnbull in Paris, Paul Wiseman, Jill Colvin and Kevin Freking in Washington, Raf Casert in Brussels, Christopher Sherman in Mexico City, Rob Gillies in Toronto and Barry Hatton in Lisbon, Portugal, contributed to this report.